IntersectMBO/plutus/plutus-conformance/README.md

 ## The Plutus Conformance Test Suite Library

 The library provides functions that users can import and run conformance tests with their own implementation.
-(At the moment the tests can only be run against another Haskell implementation.
-More support will be added later.)
+At the moment the tests can only be run against another Haskell implementation.
+More support will be added later.
+Of course, one can wrap an arbitrary executable in Haskell.
+See an explanation [here](https://www.fpcomplete.com/blog/2017/02/typed-process/) and [the related documentation](https://www.stackage.org/haddock/lts-19.11/typed-process-0.2.10.1/System-Process-Typed.html).

 ## Untyped Plutus Core Program Evaluation